QuantEcon/lecture-source-py/source/rst/scipy.rst

 Sometimes we need access to the density itself, or the cdf, the quantiles, etc.

-For this we can use ``scipy.stats``, which provides all of this functionality as well as random number generation in a single consistent interface
+For this, we can use ``scipy.stats``, which provides all of this functionality as well as random number generation in a single consistent interface

 Here's an example of usage